suculent/thinx-firmware-esp8266-ino/README.md

 1. Create account on the [http://rtm.thinx.cloud/](http://rtm.thinx.cloud/) site
 2. Create an API Key
 3. Clone [repository](https://github.com/suculent/thinx-firmware-esp8266-ino)
+4. Pull all the dependencies using `git submodule update --init --recursive`
+5. Copy all included libraries to your `~/Documents/Arduino/libraries` folder (on Mac)
-4. Run the bash ./prerelease.sh to create Thinx.h file; you can edit this with your custom information but the file will be overwritten when building on the server
+6. Run the bash ./prerelease.sh to create Thinx.h file; you can edit this with your custom information but the file will be overwritten when building on the server
-5. You can store Owner ID and API Key in Thinx.h file in case your project is not stored in public repository.
+7. You can store Owner ID and API Key in Thinx.h file in case your project is not stored in public repository.
 Otherwise make sure WiFiManager is enabled in THiNXLib.h to copy-paste those values to Captive Portal later.
-6. Build and upload the code to your device.
+8. Build and upload the code to your device.
-7. After restart, connect with some device to WiFi AP 'AP-THiNX' and enter the API Key / Owner ID if you haven't hardcoded those in step 4.
+9. After restart, connect with some device to WiFi AP 'AP-THiNX' and enter the API Key / Owner ID if you haven't hardcoded those in step 4.
-8. Device will connect to WiFi and register itself.
+10. Device will connect to WiFi and register itself.
 Check your thinx.cloud dashboard for new device.

 ...
 Then you can add own git source, add ssh-keys to access those sources if not public, attach the source to device to dashboard and click the last icon in row to build/update the device.